RabitSalvokelk/Pipedrive/README.md

 Depending on the enviornment network setup and ssh may have to be installed and configured manually in order to send remote commands to the machines

 Nagios.txt has the steps to install and configure monitoring via Nagios on elkmstr as host and elk02, elk03 as clients
+TLS_deployment.sh script to install and enable TLS for apache2, can be done locally or sent over ssh